adityajoshi/blog/adityajoshiblog/content/about.md

 ---
-title: "Hello!"
+title: "Thanks for stopping by!"
 type: "page"
 ---

 My name is Aditya Joshi.
 I am a software developer.
-I have been working in software industry for over a decade in server side technologies like Java, SQL, Python, Unix, Docker, Kubernetes and Redhat OpenShift.
+On this blog I share knowledge and experience that I gathered by working 10+ years as developer at IT industry.

+Countless times various articles or blog posts helped me, so its time to give back.

-You can [email me](aditya.joshi1@outlook.com) or reach out on [linkedin.](https://www.linkedin.com/in/aditya-joshi-80340919/)
+You can reach me on [email](aditya.joshi1@outlook.com) or on [linkedin.](https://www.linkedin.com/in/aditya-joshi-80340919/)